javiertuya/selema/README.md

 ## Delegated configurations

-Additional or new configurations can be delegated to an user suplied object that implments a given interface and establishes these configurations when the SeleniumManager calls its `configure` method:
+Additional or new configurations can be delegated to an user suplied object that implments a given interface and establishes these configurations in its `configure` method:

-- `setManagerDelegate(IManagerConfigDelegate configDelegate)`: Executes the configuration actions specified in the `configure` method.
+- `setManagerDelegate(IManagerConfigDelegate configDelegate)`: Sets a delegate that executes the configuration actions specified in the `configure` method at the Selenium Manager instantiation.
   Useful when same configuration is made on multiple test classes, or configuration is complex, maybe read from a properties file.
-- `setDriverDelegate(IDriverConfigDelegate driverConfig)` Sets a delegate that executes the configuration actions specified in the `configure` method just after the driver is created
+- `setDriverDelegate(IDriverConfigDelegate driverConfig)` Sets a delegate that executes the configuration actions specified in the `configure` method just after each driver is created.

 # Advanced configuration and services